roblanf/eucbase/README.md

 plotSpeciesTrait()
 ```

-This function may run slowly on some computers, mainly when masking the raster to the map outline (there are three of these, one for each map).
+To observe the distribution and variance of species traits, three gridded maps are generated of the mean, standard deviation and species richness.

-For reference, it took 9-10 minutes to run this function on a low-end Windows 7 machine, using 100km^2 grids.
-It's expected to run slower as the specified grid size gets smaller.
+This function may run slower on low-end machines caused when masking rasters to the map outlines and take longer as the grid size decreases.